ghsinfosec/blog/ghsinfosecblog/content/posts/october-2024-patchstack-bug-bounty-competition.md

 If this sounds interesting to you then I recommend checking out the [guidelines](https://patchstack.com/articles/bug-bounty-guidelines-rules/).

 Before going into the results here are some cool stats from the month.
-Patchstack is going to put out some content around this as well so I'll link back to it once they've posted it.
+Much more info in their [blog post](https://patchstack.com/articles/nearly-1000-plugins-closed-during-wordpress-security-cleanup/)!

 > | :chart_increasing: Interesting Stats    | Submission Totals    | Percentage    |
 > |---------------- | --------------- | --------------- |